christianjc/SortingVisualizer/README.md

     This command compiles all Java files in the project and places the generated `.class` files in the `out` directory.

-3. **Run the Application***: After compiling the source code, you can run the application using the following command, again replacing `C:\javafx-sdk-11\lib` with the actual path to your JavaFX SDK `lib` directory:
+3. **Run the Application***: With the compilation complete, use the following command to launch the application, substituting `C:\javafx-sdk-11\lib` with your JavaFX SDK `lib` directory path:

     ```cmd
     java --module-path "C:\path\to\javafx-sdk\lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics -cp "out;src\main\resources" com.sortingvisualizer.MainApp